brittanyvl/DataDoctor/README.md

 Users expect to save their work.
 Traditional approaches require user accounts and database storage.
 YAML contracts provide portability and persistence while maintaining zero server-side data retention.
 Bonus: they're version-controllable in Git.

+We chose YAML over JSON because YAML is less intimidating to non-technical users—no curly braces, no quotation marks on keys, and the indentation-based structure reads more like a natural outline.

 ### Why a Medical Metaphor?

 "Data Check-In," "Diagnostics," and "Treatments" are more approachable than "ETL Pipeline Configuration."
 The metaphor guides users through an unfamiliar process with familiar concepts.